ashwinak/CS622/README.md

 Select topics to subscribe:
 1) QueryTrafficStatistics:
 2) QuerySystemHealth:
-3) QueryFullInventoryList:
+3) QueryProductAvailability:
-4) QueryProductAvailability:
+4) QueryHighestLeadTimeAndCost:
-5) QueryHighestLeadTimeAndCost:
+5) QueryProductCostAndLeadTime:
-6) QueryProductCostAndLeadTime:
+6) DownloadFullInventoryList and Shutdown:
-7) StopSubscription/ShutDown:
 Enter your choice:
 2
 #### Subscription topic is : System Health